-The name “Priam” associates back to Greek mythology, where Priam was the King of Troy, the father of Paris, and brother of Helen of Troy.
-Although the vineyard and winery have not existed for centuries, there are numerous, fascinating stories of the development of the business, the vineyard, and property.
-It has been an ongoing adventure and it is truly a magical place!
+The name “Priam” has roots in Greek mythology, where Priam was the King of Troy, father of Paris and brother of Helen of Troy.
+Although the vineyard and winery have not existed for centuries, its relatively short history is told by a trove of fascinating stories about the development of the property, vineyard and business.
+Farm life is an ongoing adventure!

-“Terroir” comes from the word “terre” or “land”, a French term in wine used to denote the special characteristics that the geography, geology and climate of a certain place bestows upon particular produce, which then contribute to the unique qualities of the crop.
-It can be very loosely translated as “a sense of place,” which is embodied in certain characteristic qualities, the sum of the effects that the local environment has had on the production of the product.
+“Terroir” comes from the French word “terre” or “land”, and is a term used to denote the special characteristics that the geography, geology and climate of a certain place bestow upon a particular natural product (such as grapes), which then contribute to the unique qualities of that crop.
+It can be loosely translated as “a sense of place” that is embodied in the product, due to conditions of the local environment in which it was grown.

 The property has a rich geological history.
-The vineyard is sitting on an accretionary wedge, which was formed through the convergence of Africa and North America 25,000 years ago.
-It consists of marine sediments scraped off from the downgoing slab of oceanic crust, which at the time was the Iapetus Ocean, now the Atlantic Ocean.
-The Iapetus Ocean was an ocean that existed in the Neoproterozoic and Paleozoic eras of the geologic timescale (between 600 and 400 million years ago).
-It disappeared when Africa shifted into North America, pushing the microcontinent Avalonia (at present is scattered over the east of New England) into the coastline.
-Africa then regressed, leaving some of the African continent, as well as all of Avalonia, attached to the east coast, and the sea bottom of the Iapetus Ocean pushed to an area about 15 miles off the coast, to as far as Hartford.
-There are deposits of this rich ocean bottom that create Priam Vineyards, making our wine rich in mineral background and acidity.
+The vineyard sits on an accretionary wedge, which was formed through the convergence of Africa and North America 25,000 years ago.
+It consists of marine sediments scraped off from the down-going slab of oceanic crust, which at the time was the Iapetus Ocean and is now the Atlantic Ocean.
+The Iapetus Ocean existed in the Neoproterozoic and Paleozoic eras of the geologic timescale (between 600 and 400 million years ago).
+It disappeared when Africa shifted into North America, pushing the microcontinent Avalonia (which is at present scattered over the east of New England) into the coastline.
+Africa then regressed, leaving some of the African continent, as well as all of Avalonia, attached to the East Coast, and the sea bottom of the Iapetus Ocean pushed to an area about 15 miles off the coast, as far as Hartford.
+Deposits of this rich ocean bottom underlie Priam Vineyards, making our wine rich in mineral background and acidity.

-In 2012 Priam Vineyards was honored to be one of the sites selected by the US Geological Society for a study they were doing on CT.
-Terroir.
-The dig performed in our vineyard revealed an abundance of information as to the characteristics of our wines, notedly their beautiful, crisp, mineral background, and extraordinary acidic balance.
-Take a look at the attached PDF to learn more about it.
+In 2012 the US Geological Society selected Priam Vineyards to study as part of their research into Connecticut Terroir.
+Their dig in our vineyard revealed an abundance of information about the characteristics of our wines, notedly their beautiful, crisp, mineral background, and extraordinary acidic balance.
+Take a look at their report, linked below, to learn more about it.